gamemanual0/gm0/source/docs/appendix/glossary.rst

         torque, and also eliminates the need for :term:`hubs <Clamping Hub>`.
         Additionally, the axle can be used for structural integrity, as it is rigidly mounted.

+    Defense
+        Defense is a strategy employed with the goal of preventing the opposing alliance from scoring points, or at least significantly slowing the opposition's scoring.
+This strategy can backfire if drivers illegally play defense and incur penalties and/or cards for their alliance.
+Defense is usually played by obstructing the opposing alliance, either by strategically positioning the robot to obstruct access or pushing another team's robot into a disadvantageous position.

     Direct Drive
         Direct drive refers to mounting a wheel directly on the shaft of the